Applying for a rental property

 - the matter is not a matter permitted to be listed;

-- tenants have a right to access data held about them;
+- renters have a right to access data held about them;

 - any data held must be complete, accurate and up-to-date; and

-- tenants must consent to information being passed on to third parties for ‘secondary purposes’.
+- renters must consent to information being passed on to third parties for ‘secondary purposes’.

-An agent may ask a tenant to sign a consent form to A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. their personal information to third parties, including database companies.
+An agent may ask a renter to sign a consent form to release their personal information to third parties, including database companies.

-Alternatively, agents may think that they don’t need the tenants’ consent to pass on information to databases because looking at a tenant’s history to assess risk could be seen as a primary, not a secondary purpose.
+Alternatively, agents may think that they do not need a renter’s consent to pass on information to database operators because looking at a renter’s history to assess risk could be seen as a primary, not a secondary purpose.

 Protection under the Privacy Act 1988 (Cth) is only effective if people make complaints when their privacy is breached.
-Tenants who think their personal information is being misused should contact the Australian Information Commissioner (see ‘Contacts’ at the end of this chapter).
+Renters who think their personal information is being misused should contact the Australian Information Commissioner.

 Complaints should be made in writing.
 To make a complaint, visit the ‘How do I make a complaint?’ page of the commissioner’s website, or call the enquiries line.